uinamdar/docs/General Financial Advice.md

 ### Investing in crypto, other types of ETFs and mutual funds and real estate?
 I would recommend only allocating a total of 5% of your investments to individual stocks and exotic investment types.

+### Extra Money

+If you have extra money to invest over the 5% Cash Account and 15% investment.
+I would consider the following investments.

+- Hold more cash
+- Keep adding to your core mutual funds (VTSAX and VTBLX or equivalent)
+- Series I bonds
+- REIT Mutual Fund (VGSLX) or ETF (VNQ)

 ## Where to Park Your Money

 ### High Yield Saving Accounts